piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/enterprise-deployment-rdm.md

 ---
+eleventyComputed:
-title: Enterprise Deployment of Remote Desktop Manager
+  title: Enterprise deployment of {{ en.RDM }}
   keywords:
   - silent
   - unattended
 ---
 The ***{{ en.CIS }}***, offered through our Devolutions Customer Portal services, replicates the configuration from a {{ en.RDM }} instance.
 This configuration is used to create an installer file (*.rdi), which will be used to create the installation package intended for distribution.